Home » Blogs » Fertility with Endometriosis: Is Pregnancy Still Possible?

 GET IN TOUCH ON

-Studies have shown that women with severe endometriosis can have difficulty getting pregnant.
-In the case of mild and minimal stages, conceiving might not be very difficult but considering the location of the disorder, there is a possibility of anatomical changes causing infertility.
+In the case of mild and minimal stages, conceiving might not be very difficult, but considering the location of the disorder, there is a possibility of anatomical changes causing infertility.
 It has been found that around 70% of women with minimal to moderate stages of endometriosis didn’t have any problem getting pregnant.

-Normally, to get pregnant the sperm must meet the egg and unite to form a zygote.
-With women having severe cases of endometriosis, cysts may be formed around the fallopian tube preventing the egg to unite with the sperm.
-Otherwise too, the disorder may directly damage the egg or the sperm.
-Even though it is not definite that endometriosis will cause infertility but studies have shown that infertility can raise the risk of getting endometriosis by 6-8 times.
+Otherwise, too, the disorder may directly damage the egg or the sperm.
+Even though it is not definite that endometriosis will cause infertility, studies have shown that infertility can raise the risk of getting endometriosis by 6-8 times.

 We Are Always There For You.
 Call Us 24/7 For Any Help

-Chances of Natural Pregnancy with endometriosis
+Chances of Natural Pregnancy with Endometriosis

-Women with endometriosis with minimal to moderate cases can conceive naturally.
-Although in some women that may be the problem hence there are several ways through which you can boost your chances of getting pregnant:
+Although in some women, that may be the problem, hence there are several ways through which you can boost your chances of getting pregnant:

 Can it Cause Miscarriage?

-While there is no proper evidence to show the effects of endometriosis over the miscarriage.
+While there is no proper evidence to show the effects of endometriosis on miscarriage.
 However, two databases from Sweden and Scotland may suggest that there is a link between endometriosis and miscarriage.
 The study in Sweden found that 20% of women are more likely to have a miscarriage if they have endometriosis.

 Almost similar results were found in Scotland.
 With that being said, women who went through the keyhole surgery did not show any benefit over a miscarriage.